khusmann/bt-ht-n76/README.md

 THIS YOU UNDERSTAND THIS IS SUPER EXPERIMENTAL SOFTWARE AND ARE RESPONSIBLE FOR ANY CONSEQUENCES.

+(Also note that I haven't upgraded my firmware yet (still on 0.6.9), and have no idea if there are any differences in the later versions... again, try the demo at your own risk!

 Click "Connect to bluetooth device" and find your device, and it should connect.
 I have two example commands ready to send -- the one to enable APRS reports, and the one to print out the settings of channel one.
 Try them out and see what